NaiDevOpsCom/orbit/README.md

 ### 1. Get your OpenStack credentials

 First, we need to get your OpenStack credentials.
-These are like a special key that lets Terraform talk to your OpenStack account.
+These are like a special key that lets Terraform talk to your SrrverCore account.

 To get your credentials from ServerCore:

 1. Log in to your ServerCore dashboard.
-2. Look for a section called "API Access" or "OpenStack RC File".
+2. Look for a section called "Access".
 3. Download the RC file (it should be named something like `project-openrc.sh`).
 4. Open the file with a text editor.
 5. Look for lines that start with `export OS_`.
 These are your OpenStack environment variables.